everycure-org/matrix/docs/src/data_science/pandera_validation.md

 ## Class-Based Schema Definition

 We prefer using class-based schema definitions for better code organization and type hints.
 Here's how to define and use them:

+# TODO: Replace this with an actual example from our codebase.

 ```python
 import pandera